haridasusaiganesh-create/OIBSIP_WebDevelopment_Level1/README.md

 ## 📂 Completed Tasks (Level 1)

 ### 🔹 Task 1 – Landing Page
 A responsive landing page created using HTML and CSS.
-It includes a header section, service cards, and a footer.

 ### 🔹 Task 2 – Personal Portfolio
-A personal portfolio website that includes:
+A personal portfolio website showcasing my skills and projects.
-- About Me
-- Skills
-- Projects
-- Contact Information

 ### 🔹 Task 3 – Temperature Converter
-A simple temperature converter built using:
+A temperature converter built using HTML, CSS, and JavaScript with input validation.
-- HTML
-- CSS
-- JavaScript

-Features:
-- Celsius to Fahrenheit conversion
-- Fahrenheit to Celsius conversion
-- Input validation

 ---

 ## 🛠 Tools & Technologies Used
 - HTML5
 - CSS3
 - JavaScript